New Smart City Wien Framework Strategy 2019-2050

 Quality of Life:

-- Vienna is the metropolis that offers the highest quality of life and life satisfaction in the world.
+- Vienna is the city with the highest quality of life and life satisfaction in the world.

 Building on these key objectives, a total of 65 concrete individual objectives were defined for all target areas.
 You can download an overview of these objectives here: overview of the 65 objectives (only in German)